jackcogdill/ContinuWall/README.md

 ## What?
 `Tile.sh` splits images into tiles by given dimensions.

+![](http://i.imgur.com/oGNlLsX.png)

 ## Why?
 Having been given a triple monitor setup, I wanted to use those widescreen wallpapers that stretch across all the displays.
 However, on Mac you need three separate images in order to do that.
+ImageMagick can easily do that for one image, but of course I wanted to test out hundreds of wallpapers ^^;
 Thus I wrote this script.

-![](http://i.imgur.com/oGNlLsX.png)

 ## Examples

-`./Tile.sh 3 1 monkeyflower.jpg` turns this
+`./Tile.sh 3 1 monkeyflower.jpg` turns this:

 ![](http://i.imgur.com/9Hwm2i1.jpg)
 into this: